kra-framework/kra-suite/docs/README.md

 </p>

 # KRA
-A cute birdy framework for full or half stack Koa and/or React Apps development
+A cute birdy framework for full or half stack Koa and/or React App development.

 At the moment framework is developed under generic name [setup-app](/maxim-andrews/setup-app-suite).